eldstal/replacement-parts/README.md

 2. Friendly device name, such as "console" or "dual-shock"
 3. Part name (see *Naming* below)

+Each part's directory contains at least the `metadata.json` file and a `src/` directory with the CAD drawings in some portable format (Recommended: STEP)

+Don't include the model exported to any non-editable format such as STL, there will eventually be automatic export from submitted drawing sources.

 ## Classes
 Any part found in this repository falls into one of these three classes:
 * Faithful reproduction of the original